rioastamal/shfokus/README.md

   -h            Print this help and exit.
   -r            Dry run mode.
 Print the content that will be written to hosts
                 file.
-  -t MINUTES    Specify how long in MINUTES sites should be blocked.
-Default
+  -t MINUTES    Specify how long in MINUTES sites should be blocked/unblocked.
-                is '0' which means blocked forever.
+                Default is '0' which means blocked/unblocked forever.
 Make sure there is no other shfokus instance running.
   -v            Display shFokus version.

 List of available ACTION: